 If you’re wondering what’s causing a leaky faucet, it helps to look first at the type of faucet.
 There are several different common types of faucets.
 We may have multiple types of faucets in our homes.
 Here’s how to determine the faucet type you have so you can figure out a solution for your leaky taps.

 There are three major types of faucet construction: rotary ball, cartridge, and ceramic disc.
 These all refer to how the faucet is designed internally and how it controls temperature and water flow.
 Because each is built differently, they're also prone to different problems.
-Knowing what type of faucet you have can help you diagnose what kind of repair you may need.
+Knowing the type of faucet you have will help you diagnose what kind of repair you need.

 Rotary Ball Faucets

-Rotary ball faucets have a hollow ball that rotates in a socket to control water flow and temperature.
-The ball may be plastic or stainless steel.
-With its simple ball and O-ring construction, these are typically some of the easiest faucets to repair.
-The main culprit in rotary ball faucet leaks are faulty parts or worn out O-rings.
+Rotary ball faucets rotate within their socket to control water flow and temperature.
+The hollow ball of the faucet is often plastic or stainless steel.
+These faucets feature a simple construction with just a ball and an O-Ring, making them one of the easiest to repair.
+The typical cause of rotary ball faucet leaks is a worn-out O-ring.

-Cartridge faucets are extremely common - if you have a faucet that has one handle that can be lifted up or down, then you probably have a cartridge faucet.
-The design is a little more complicated internally, with a cartridge containing O-rings at each end that control the flow and temperature of the water.
+Cartridge faucets are extremely common.
+They may have one handle or two that lift up and down to control the water's flow (and, in some cases, the temperature).
+A cartridge faucet design is a little more complicated internally, with a cartridge containing O-rings at each end that control the flow and temperature of the water.
 These O-rings can be the source of leaks from the base of a cartridge faucet.